Patient Counseling Header

 1. EDUCATE patients about meningococcal disease, the 5 vaccine-preventable serogroups, and how BEXSERO can help protect against MenB2-4

-2. START the BEXSERO 2-dose vaccination series for your appropriate patients4
+2. START the BEXSERO vaccination series for your appropriate patients4

-3. SCHEDULE the second dose; send follow-up reminders to help patients complete the series
+3. SCHEDULE the doses needed to complete the series; send follow-up reminders to help patients complete the series

 Prioritize shared clinical decision-making